Join our newsletter!

 Sign up here to receive our monthly newsletter.

 During the 90s, following the announcement of the possible creation of new Community Health Centres (CHC) in the province in the years to come, the francophone community of the area took action and submitted a first request regarding the acquisition of a CHC in the Sudbury East area.
-This request was not successful.
+Unfortunately, this request was not successful.

 In 1999, two nurse practitioners took root in the Sudbury East area in order to establish a nursing clinic under the supervision of the Centre de santé communautaire de Sudbury.
 Recognizing the extent to which primary health care services were needed in the area and the imminent departure (upon retirement) of the only physicians established in the region, these two individuals discussed with the community the possibility of establishing a new CHC in the area.
-A second request was sent in 2001; once again, the proposal didn’t generate the desired response.
+A second request was sent in 2001.
+Once again, the proposal didn’t generate the desired response.

 A group of people were hired to implement all the elements required to produce a favorable response from the government.
 Finally, a promise was received from the three municipalities that would eventually be serviced (Markstay-Warren, St. Charles and French River) to build a structure in their respective areas to house CHC points of service.